dks53/french-quiz-game/README.md

-# Darshil's french-quiz-game
+# "Pardon my French: The Quiz App"
-OPIM 244 Final Project
+### OPIM 244 Final Project - Darshil Shah

-This document walks you (the user) through this french quiz game.
-It will help you setup your environment to run the code successfully.
+This document walks you (the user) through the french quiz  It will help you setup your environment to run the code successfully.

+Click [here](https://french-quiz-game-dks53.herokuapp.com/) to see the app.

 ## What does this code do?

-text goes here
+This code prompts the user to choose quiz parameters - level, category and quiz length - to generate a quiz of English-French translations.
+The system accesses a database of vocabulary to randomly generate a new quiz every time.
+The user enters their responses to the question, which are then cross-checked with the database to check if the reponses are correct or not.
+The system then generates a quiz report output with the student's results.
+The student may then choose to email the report to any email address that they enter.

 ## If you want to create this program on your own, here's what you can do: